 COVID-19 booster vaccinations

-If you’ve received a booster vaccination it will show in your NHS COVID Pass within 5 days.
-You’ll see a 2D barcode for your full course of vaccinations plus your booster vaccination.
+If you’ve received a booster vaccination it will show in your NHS COVID Pass for travel within 5 days.
+You’ll see a 2D barcode for each vaccination record.

 Your vaccinations will show in reverse order, with the most recent first.
 This is also the case if you download a PDF of your NHS COVID Pass for travel, or store it within the Apple Wallet or Google Pay Wallet.